Zenlua/Overlayfs/README.md

 + This module allows to rw partitions present in the list

-+ Use command: overlayrw [path folder rw]

-+ For example: overlayrw /system/app
++ Use: overlayrw path_folder

-+ Will rw the entire /system/app directory
++ Example: overlayrw /system/app ( Will rw the entire /system/app directory )

 + Report: [Telegram](https://t.me/toolmod)